Find Affordable College Courses

 The average amount in student loans that nursing majors at Northeastern University Professional Advancement Network take out while working on their Bachelor's Degree is $31,776.
 This translates to an average monthly loan payment of $431, based on a 10-year repayment plan.

-With a ranking of #7, University of Connecticut did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
-UCONN is a very large public school located in the large suburb of Storrs.
+University of Connecticut ranked #7 on this year’s Most Popular Nursing Bachelor’s Degree Schools in the New England Region list.
+UCONN is a fairly large public school located in the large suburb of Storrs.

 Of the 253 students majoring in nursing at UCONN, 18% are male and 82% are female.